PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He peered down through the leaves and spied a coach fit for a king.
 A King, or a party of adventurers so rich that Rattick would only have to run his bloody con one last time before he retired to the warmth and debauchery of the Southern Kingdoms.

-He jumped down from the tree so quickly, he nearly broke his leg.
+He jumped down from the tree so quickly he nearly broke his leg.
 As he rushed to greet the adventurers, he saw that the strong-jawed blond lad who drove the carriage was wearing a very, very high grade of armor.
 A good sign, thought Rattick, expensive armor, even on the servants.

 "Hello, hail and welcome, proud adventurers.
 Be on your guard, for you have come to the lair of a Wizard most foul and dangerous.
 Humble as I am, I place at your service, my unworthy person, Rattick."
 He said, finishing with a low bow.